SpongePowered/SpongeDocs/source/forge-mods.rst

-Forge Mods
+Forge mods
 ==========

-Forge Mods in a Sponge server
+Forge mods in a Sponge server
 -----------------------------

-At present, the only implementation of Sponge *in development* is as a Forge CoreMod.
-Therefore, you must be running a Forge server to use the Sponge API (via Sponge CoreMod).
+At present, the only implementation of Sponge *in development* is as a Forge coremod.
+Therefore, you must be running a Forge server to use the Sponge API (via Sponge coremod).
 Forge-compatible mods should be fully functional in this environment, provided they are updated to work with the recommended build of Forge.